TLPI® mounted next to a green stoplight and a straight or turn lane sign

 TLPI® offers valuable advantages for pedestrians in various scenarios.
 Particularly during the most dangerous time of day for pedestrians, nighttime.
 TLPI® proves to be vital and its implementation during these hours effectively directs attention to the presence of pedestrians at intersections.
 The system also excels in low-visibility conditions caused by adverse weather.

 Installers benefit significantly from TLPI® as well.
-The wireless transmission of signals from the Node to the Sign Driver eliminates the need to navigate clogged or crushed conduit conduits.
+The wireless transmission of signals from the Node to the Master eliminates the need to navigate clogged or crushed conduit conduits.
 Furthermore, the sign receives power from the nearest traffic signal, negating the necessity to access junction boxes or run wire through the entire mast arm.

 Signal Node Dimensions